 Take a minute and picture that Tuesday:

-You walk to a café, stumble through ordering in Portuguese, sit outside with a pastel de nata and your email, then swing by the market for fresh fish on the way home.
+You walk to a café, stumble through ordering in Portuguese, sit outside with a pastel de nata and your email, then swing by the market for the fresh catch of the day and a bottle of local wine on the way home.

 If that makes your shoulders drop about two inches, Portugal is probably worth exploring further.